Thornton Wilder: Career

 In his novel The Ides of March (1948), Wilder reconstructed the characters and events leading to, and culminating in, the assassination of Julius Caesar.
 He had met Jean-Paul Sartre on a U.S. lecture tour after the war, and was under the influence of existentialism, although rejecting its atheist implications.

 In 1954, Tyrone Guthrie encouraged Wilder to rework The Merchant of Yonkers into The Matchmaker.
 This time the play opened in 1955 and enjoyed a healthy Broadway run of 486 performances with Ruth Gordon in the title role, winning a Tony Award for Guthrie, its director.
 It became the basis for the hit 1964 musical Hello, Dolly!, with a book by Michael Stewart and score by Jerry Herman.

 In 1960, Wilder was awarded the first ever Edward MacDowell Medal by The MacDowell Colony for outstanding contributions to American culture.

 In 1962 and 1963, Wilder lived for 20 months in the small town of Douglas, Arizona, apart from family and friends.
 There he started his longest novel, The Eighth Day, which went on to win the National Book Award.
 According to Harold Augenbraum in 2009, it "attack[ed] the big questions head on, ... [embedded] in the story of small-town America".

 His last novel, Theophilus North, was published in 1973, and made into the film Mr. North in 1988.

+The Emporium is Thornton Wilder’s final, long-unfinished play, later completed by Kirk Lynn from more than 300 pages of archival drafts discovered at Yale.
+Premiering in 2024 at Alley Theatre in Houston and receiving an Off-Broadway run in 2026, the play follows John, an orphan who arrives in a vast, mysterious department store—the titular Emporium—that seems to contain everything yet offers no clear path to entry or belonging.
+Blending surreal, Kafka-esque elements with Wilder’s signature philosophical tone, the store becomes a metaphor for work, identity, longing, love, and the elusive search for meaning, with the audience often implicated as participants in this symbolic world.

 The Library of America republished all of Wilder's plays in 2007, together with some of his writings on the theater and the screenplay of Shadow of a Doubt.
 In 2009, a second volume was released, containing his first five novels, six early stories, and four essays on fiction.
 Finally, the third and final volume in the Library of America series on Wilder was released in 2011, containing his last two novels The Eighth Day and Theophilus North, as well as four autobiographical sketches.